 The American Kennel Club and ADT Security Services originally established National Pet Fire Safety Day to make people aware that pets sometimes cause fires.

 Every year, about 1,000 house fires are started by pets.
 Of those, the greatest number are caused by pets accidentally turning on stove knobs.

-To learn more about protecting your home and your pets from potential fire hazards, check out these tips.
+To learn more about protecting your home and your pets from potential fire hazards, check out these pet fire safety tips.